matasov/arkwallet/README.md

 Please read the [troubleshooting guide](https://docs.zecwallet.co/troubleshooting/) for common problems and solutions.
 For support or other questions, tweet at [@zecwallet](https://twitter.com/zecwallet) or [file an issue](https://github.com/ZcashFoundation/zecwallet/issues).

-_PS: ZecWallet is NOT an official wallet, and is not affiliated with the Electric Coin Company in any way._
+_PS: ArnakWallet is NOT an official wallet, and is not affiliated with the Electric Coin Company in any way._